 – cosmic aerosols

 Important is also the orientation and shape of the aerosol particles, which can slightly modify the route of light through the hazy environment.
-These shapes are different depends on the kind of environment.
+These shapes are different depending on the kind of environment.
 In an arid environment, like a desert, semi-desert as well as in continental air mass these shapes can be really various and irregular due to local factors.
-One of these is a local soil composition and thus aerosol source composition, which can vary dramatically from one region to another (Reid et al., 2003).
-Another factor is the time of atmospheric residence (see details in the previous article) these particles, which for all this tame falls into reactions with other particles suspended in the air.
+One of these is the local soil composition and thus aerosol source composition, which can vary dramatically from one region to another (Reid et al., 2003).
+Another factor is the time of atmospheric residence (see details in the previous article) these particles, which for all this time fall into reactions with other particles suspended in the air.
 These reactions change a chemical composition, often along with the physical shape of aerosol (Khalizov et. al., 2009).
 As a result, dust particles often consist of agglomeration of different materials and tend to have more complicated shapes.
-These particles can contain sharp edges, points, chains or internal voids.
+These particles can contain sharp edges, points, chains, or internal voids.

 Next to the shape, also the size of atmospheric aerosols is important in light scattering.
 For arid conditions, the main role in the size of aerosols plays the wind, which keeps them suspended for a long time (Hinds, 1999).

-As the final, the pivot factor, determining the degree of light scattering and changes of visual range is relative humidity.
-We can treat a relative humidity somewhat like a “distance” from the dew point, which is a normal fog, and the observer is able to see nothing.
-Relative humidity says us about the presence of smallish water droplets in the air, which is next absorbed by aerosol particles or causes their coagulation or condensation.
+The final, the pivot factor, determining the degree of light scattering and changes in the visual range is relative humidity.
+We can treat relative humidity somewhat like a “distance” from the dew point, which is a normal fog, and the observer is able to see nothing.
+Relative humidity says us about the presence of smallish water droplets in the air, which are next absorbed by aerosol particles or causes their coagulation or condensation.
 This is a strong relationship between relative humidity and light scattering.
-Depends on the aerosol hygroscopic fraction the increase of light scattering may start from 50% of relative humidity, whereas at about 70% a rapid light scattering changes are observed (Pic.
+Depending on the aerosol hygroscopic fraction the increase of light scattering may start from 50% of relative humidity, whereas at about 70% rapid light scattering changes are observed (Pic.
 6).

-Basically, there are 2 types of light scattering depends on the illumination source location.
+Basically, there are 2 types of light scattering depending on the illumination source location.
 This is forward and backward scattering (Pic.
 7).

 Forward scattering involves a change of radiation less than 90 degrees.
 In our case, it will refer to the section of the sky being on the same side, where the primary illumination source – the Sun is.

-Backward scattering (backscatter) will involve changes of radiation higher than 90 degrees, thus occur on the antisolar section of the sky (Pic.
+Backward scattering (backscatter) will involve changes of radiation higher than 90 degrees, thus occurring on the antisolar section of the sky (Pic.
 8).